Amed Rosario Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 18th in the league.
+- The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 18th in MLB.

-- The Red Sox have the 27th-ranked team ERA across all MLB pitching staffs (5.13).
+- The Red Sox's 5.13 team ERA ranks 26th across all league pitching staffs.

-- Red Sox pitchers combine to surrender 36 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- The Red Sox surrender the fifth-most home runs in baseball (38 total, 1.4 per game).

-- Pivetta (1-1) takes the mound for the Red Sox in his fifth start of the season.
-He's put together a 4.58 ERA in 19 2/3 innings pitched, with 23 strikeouts.
+- Bello (0-1) gets the starting nod for the Red Sox, his third of the season.

-- In his last time out -- in relief on Wednesday -- the righty tossed 2/3 innings against the Baltimore Orioles while surrendering hits.
+- His last appearance came on Sunday against the Milwaukee Brewers, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.